Why is constrained neural language generation particularly challenging?: Conclusion

 \section{Conclusion}

 In this work, we have presented the reasons why constrained natural language generation is an important, yet highly challenging and largely unsolved research problem.
 Our first contribution consists in clarifying the difference between the ambiguous use of unconditional, conditional and constrained terms in the natural language generation literature, and draw clear boundaries between these concepts by exemplifying instances of natural language generation tasks with their associated conditions and constraints.
 Among different paradigms of text generation, we consider constrained text generation to be particularly challenging (if not the most challenging), yet also extremely useful.
-We identify general reasons why constrained natural language generation deserves significant more attention in the research community, including the lack of model expressiveness in incorporating constraints into the objective function at training time, difficulty in constrained optimization algorithms, the lack of suitable evaluation metrics for robustly assessing, comparing model outputs and claiming success in constrained natural language generation, as well as the lack of constrained text generation datasets that are representative of a wide range of real-world constraints for training and fine-tuning these models.
+We identify general reasons why constrained natural language generation deserves significant more attention in the research community, including the lack of model expressiveness in incorporating constraints into the objective function at training time, difficulty in constrained optimization algorithms, the lack of suitable evaluation metrics for robustly assessing, comparing model outputs and claiming success in constrained natural language generation, as well as the lack of constrained text generation datasets/benchmarks that are representative of a wide range of real-world constraints for training, fine-tuning and evaluating these models.
 We then survey a representative body of recent literature on constrained text generation using neural networks, presenting the main approaches and methods used, as well as their limitations.
-We hope our work can serve as an informative guide for both researchers and practitioners to become familiar with the current methodology and main challenges, as well as an advocate for advancing the state-of-the-art in constrained natural language generation.
-We invite future work in solving the outlined challenges for better, useful, safer, robust constrained text generation and evaluation.
+Our work serves as an informative guide for both researchers and practitioners to become familiar with the current methodology and main challenges, in the hope of advancing state-of-the-art constrained NLG.
+We invite future work in solving the outlined challenges for better, useful, safer and more robust constrained natural language generation and evaluation.